myscale/MyScaleDB/README.md

 ## Creating a MyScaleDB Instance

-### MyScaleDB Cloud
+### MyScale Cloud

-The simplest way to use MyScaleDB is to start an instance on MyScaleDB Cloud service.
+The simplest way to use MyScaleDB is to start an instance on MyScale Cloud service.
 We offer a free pod supporting 5M 768D vectors.
 Sign up [here](https://myscale.com/) and checkout [MyScaleDB QuickStart](https://myscale.com/docs/en/quickstart/) for more instructions.

 ### Self-Hosted